influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

 - An identifier
 - A description
-- A permissions set for reading from a database, writing to a database, or both
+- A permission set for reading from a database, writing to a database, or both
 - An API key string (sensitive, with the format apiv<N>_<base64-encoded 512-bit random string>)

 When a user successfully creates a database token, the InfluxDB Cloud Dedicated Granite server reveals the new database token to the user as an API key string--the key string is only visible when it's created.
 The user is responsible for securely storing and managing the API key string.

 Following security best practice, a database token's raw API key string is never stored on InfluxDB Cloud Dedicated (Granite or workload cluster) servers, which prevents token theft from the server.
-The servers store non-sensitive database token attributes (identifier, description, and permissions set) and the SHA512 of the token API key string.
+The servers store non-sensitive database token attributes (identifier, description, and permission set) and the SHA-512 of the token API key string.
-When a user provides the API key as part of a request to the workload cluster, the cluster validates the token's SHA512 against the stored SHA512.
+When a user provides the API key as part of a request to the workload cluster, the cluster validates the token's SHA-512 against the stored SHA-512.
 If the database token is valid, InfluxDB Cloud Dedicated compares the token's permissions against the permissions needed to complete the user's request.
-The request is only authorized if it contains a valid token with the necessary permissions set.
+The request is only authorized if it contains a valid token with the necessary permission set.

 ##### Token rotation